 Presented by SAVAC and FAG

-Portable Stories, Gardiner Museum, August 2017, curated by Rea McNamara
+Portable Stories, Gardiner Museum, Toronto, August 2017, curated by Rea McNamara

 "Portable Stories" was presented at Gardiner Museum, Toronto, in August 2017, curated by Rea McNamara and Community Art Space.
 We had a month-long programme that featured panels (looking at forms of art education), talk with artists, film screenings, and featured Asha Puthli.
 Our idea was to mimic the portable classroom, and create a outdoor disembodied structure where we held talks.